 You might build or inherit a worksheet that uses a series of nested IF statements to assign values of some kind.
-Many people use nested IF statements this way, because the approach is easy once you get the hang of it.
+Many people use nested IF statements this way because the approach is easy once you get the hang of it.
 But nested IF statements can be difficult to maintain and debug.

 Here we have the classic problem of assigning grades to scores.
 Each student in the list has a set of test scores that are averaged in column G. In column H, a formula uses a series of four IF statements to determine a grade based on the average.
-The formula starts with low scores and works up to high scores by using the less than operator.
+The formula starts with low scores and works up to high scores by using the "less than" operator.

 Let's add another column that calculates the same grade using VLOOKUP.

-We can use the format painter to quickly apply formatting.
+We can use the Format Painter to quickly apply formatting.

 Now we have what we need to assign grades using VLOOKUP.
 VLOOKUP matches on the first column of a table.
-By default, VLOOKUP does not require an exact match, which is important, because we don't want to add a row for every possible score.
+By default, VLOOKUP does not require an exact match, which is important, because we don't want to have to add a row for every possible score.
 However, the table must be sorted in ascending order.